BivittatusDB/BivittatusDB/README.md

 # !!!UPDATE!!!
 STAGE 3 IN PROGRESS
 Stage 3 is now in development, with the following changes scheduled to be made:
-1. Transactional Management: add UPDATE and ROLLBACK features for transactional Management
+1. Transactional Management: add COMMIT and ROLLBACK features for transactional Management
 2. Foreign keys: Add foreign keys with proper refrencing and on update options (STARTED: [9ba4ac8](https://github.com/HarbingerOfFire/bivittatusDB/commit/9ba4ac8521493d290c6ee94c713dde8de9609bd9))
 3. DATA Compression: data will be compressed before storing, to (hopefully) midigate the size of large databases.
 4. Change of Set-Item to change values instead of change column names